Age Isn’t Everything: Is the ChondroFiller Injection Suitable for Older Adults?

 Frequently Asked Questions

-• No, age is not the most important factor.
-The primary considerations are the health and condition of the joint, overall wellbeing, and personal goals.
-At London Cartilage Clinic, Prof Lee provides expert, individual assessments rather than making decisions based solely on a patient’s age.
+• No. The main considerations are the condition of the joint, overall health and personal goals.
+At London Cartilage Clinic, Prof Lee provides individual assessment rather than deciding on age alone.

 Where to go from here